Nengha-John/sms_payment_gateway/README.md

 |amount | `int` The amount received from the transaction | Yes
 | reason |`str` Reason for the invalidity of the message | No
 | created |`timestamp` The date of creation of a given record | No

+## Contribution
+The project is open to contributions and customization.
+This version gives the overview of how the gatewat works.
+Testing and improvements are appreciated.